 The essential tools required to master the art of portrait photography include a myriad of special shooting and lighting tricks of the trade.
+You don’t even need a specialist camera, you can research this iphone photography guide to take the best photos possible with your own iphone.
+As I said, it’s all about shooting angles and the lighting.
 Serious photographers search for and soak up any and all information that will make us better at our craft.
 The most valuable technique, however, is not illustrated in a book, a YouTube video, or taught in even the best photography schools across the country.
 The most useful tool I have acquired photographing 600 CD covers and thousands of musician/actor/author promo photos has not been cross processing, Polaroid transfers, infrared technique, or any Photoshop wizardry.
 The real secret behind a true portrait photographer is the sacred art of seeing.

 A photographer well-versed in this rare art comes to honor each person by using a watchful eye and a compassionate heart, ready to receive the beauty in everyone, rather than outwardly transforming the person in order to fulfill the current public fantasy of what is considered attractive.